The Mega-Strong Dollar Makes A Buy In This Market Irresistible Right Now

-One of the benefits of it being in the mountains near the Equator is that the temperature in Medellín varies only a few degrees year-round.
+One of the benefits of it being in the mountains near the equator is that the temperature in Medellín varies only a few degrees year-round.
 This city’s climate is one of the most predictable you’ll find.

 Highs range from the high 70s to the low 80s every day, and the lows rarely fall below 59 degrees.
 If you think that’s too hot, you should take the city off your list.
-Don’t move here knowing what the temperature is going to be every day and then complain about what the temperature is every day.
+Don’t move here knowing what the temperature is going to be every day and then whine about what the temperature is every day.

-One colleague likes to say that Medellín doesn’t have any bugs… that he’s seen just one mosquito in his almost 15 years living there.
+One colleague likes to say that Medellín doesn’t have any bugs… and that he’s seen just 1 mosquito in his almost 15 years living there.
 While that’s a bit of an exaggeration, it is true that you won’t find many bugs in Medellín.
 The absence of pests and the cool evenings mean that many people simply leave their windows open 24 hours a day.
 No need for air conditioning.

 No air conditioning means a low electric bill, which helps to make Medellín a very affordable place to live.
 The peso remains relatively weak against the U.S. and Canadian dollars.
 That means prices for eating out and groceries are a bargain in dollar terms.

 Still, you’ll hear some expats object to the high taxes on alcohol, which makes the price of a bottle of rum or wine as much as and sometimes more than you’d pay back home.
 Give up drinking or bite the bullet and be happy that everything else in this town is a screaming bargain.

 No place is perfect and certainly Colombia and Medellín aren’t for everyone, but when you clear away the decades of negative propaganda about the narcos and Escobar (who has been dead for more than two decades), you see that Medellín is one of the best place in the world to hang your hat.